 - Power consumption: 200mA @ 5V from computer interface: USB 2.0, HID 2.0 (USB cable included)

 - Operational system: Windows XP/Vista/Windows 7 and 8 32/64 bit and others; with proprietary firmware for GL Halogen 10W Gem Holder

-We have fine-tuned the hardware and software of the GL Gem Spectrometer which has over 100 users world-wide; for the 2013/14 model we chose a new sensor which will improve signal sensitivity.
+We have fine-tuned the hardware and software of the GL Gem Spectrometer which has over 150 users world-wide; starting with the 2013 model we use a new sensor which will improve signal sensitivity.

 For work with larger samples and gems set in jewellery we recommend the GL Xenon Flashlight setup (see image) and/or the GL Fiber Probe with diffuser which can be purchased separately.